« Amazon hit by 'shopping cart' patents lawsuit | Main | On the subject of Hamas »

-if you have python installed, go to your terminal and cd to the directory you want to serve HTML files from, then type:
+Go to your terminal.
+Go to the directory you want to serve HTML files from, then type one of the following, depending on your python version:

 python -m SimpleHTTPServer